 In partnership with Hamlin Fistula Ethiopia, we have achieved the following:

-- There are currently over 90 students training to become midwives at the College.
-These will be deployed into their own rural communities so that isolated regions have access to quality maternal healthcare.
+- 117 students from 8 courses graduated in 2017 to become midwives at the College.
+There are currently over 90 students in training.
+These will be deployed in their own rural communities so that isolated regions have access to quality maternal healthcare.

 Read our case studies here